Great Portland Estates (LON:GPE) Rating Reiterated by Barclays

-Great Portland Estates (LON:GPE – Get Rating)‘s stock had its “overweight” rating reiterated by investment analysts at Barclays in a research report issued on Friday, MarketBeat.com reports.
-They currently have a GBX 700 ($8.74) target price on the stock.
-Barclays‘s price objective suggests a potential upside of 3.17% from the stock’s previous close.
+Great Portland Estates (LON:GPE – Get Rating)‘s stock had its “overweight” rating restated by equities researchers at Barclays in a research note issued on Monday, MarketBeat Ratings reports.
+They currently have a GBX 700 ($8.74) price target on the stock.
+Barclays‘s price target would indicate a potential upside of 7.44% from the company’s previous close.

-Other analysts have also recently issued reports about the company.
-Royal Bank of Canada reissued an “underperform” rating and issued a GBX 625 ($7.81) target price on shares of Great Portland Estates in a research note on Tuesday, April 12th.
-Citigroup reissued a “neutral” rating on shares of Great Portland Estates in a research note on Monday, March 14th.
-Finally, JPMorgan Chase & Co. raised Great Portland Estates to an “overweight” rating and raised their price target for the stock from GBX 780 ($9.74) to GBX 900 ($11.24) in a research note on Wednesday, April 13th.
+Other research analysts have also recently issued research reports about the stock.
+JPMorgan Chase & Co. upgraded shares of Great Portland Estates to an “overweight” rating and lifted their price target for the stock from GBX 780 ($9.74) to GBX 900 ($11.24) in a research note on Wednesday, April 13th.
+Citigroup reiterated a “neutral” rating on shares of Great Portland Estates in a research note on Monday, March 14th.
+Finally, Royal Bank of Canada reiterated an “underperform” rating and set a GBX 625 ($7.81) price target on shares of Great Portland Estates in a research note on Tuesday, April 12th.

 We are a FTSE 250 property investment and development company owning £2.6 billion of real estate in central London.
 We proactively manage our portfolio, flexing our activities in tune with London's property cycle to deliver long-term out-performance.
 We create in-demand spaces that people want to be part of; helping our occupiers, local communities and the city to thrive.